gatsbyjs/gatsby/docs/blog/gatsby-v1.md

 And you're on of course a Gatsby website 😛

-## The three questions that have guided Gatsby's design
+## The three questions that guide Gatsby's design

 Gatsby started, like all the best projects do, as a spark of curiosity — "I wonder if I could create a tool for building static websites with React?".